-If you're applying to multiple positions, apply to one or two that just look awesome, another one or two that look like a really good fit for your skills, and then maybe one that has few other applicants; in other words, spread your chances around as best as possible.
+If you're applying to multiple positions, apply to one that just look awesome, another one or two that look like a really good fit for your skills, and then maybe one that has few other applicants; in other words, spread your chances around as best as possible.

-Within and outside of school, seek out as many research opportunities as you can.
+During the school year, seek out as many research opportunities as you can.
 That helps you get good recommendation letters, and more importantly, helps you broaden your skills.
-If you don't see such opportunities available, just ask some professors or supervisors what they might be able to come up.
+If you don't see such opportunities available, just ask some professors what they might be able to come up.
 Many would be happy to work with you on creating a project.
 Sometimes it's just a matter of taking initiative and asking.